Ferrari 296: Speciale

 The 296 Speciale is a high-performance version of the 296, announced in April 2025.
 The 2.9 L twin-turbo engine is tuned to 700 PS, and the hybrid powertrain has a combined 880 PS.
 The car's dry weight is 1410 kg and 1460 kg for the coupe and folding hardtop versions respectively.
 The 296 Speciale has an announced 20% additional downforce over the base model.

 Speciale Piloti

 The Ferrari 296 Speciale Piloti was presented on the occasion of the 2025 24 Hours of Le Mans.
 The car's livery recalls the yellow and red colors of the Ferrari 499P that races in the Hypercar class and is a tribute to the victories obtained at Le Mans.

+GT Modificata

+Ferrari in September 2026 unveiled the Ferrari 296 GT Modificata, an extreme, track-only special based on the 296 GT3 Evo race car but completely freed from motorsport regulations to deliver 730 horsepower.

 Promotion

 To promote the launch of the 296 GTB, Ferrari collaborated with Epic Games in July 2021 to add the Ferrari 296 GTB as a drivable vehicle to the online battle royale video game Fortnite Battle Royale, as part of Chapter 2: Season 7 of the game.
 The 296 GTB was removed from the game after the end of the season in October 2021.